Mamunfau/Mamunfau/README.md

-- 👋 Hi, I’m @Mamunfau
+- 👋 Hi, I’m @Mamun kazi
-- 👀 I’m interested in ...
+- 👀 I’m interested in data analytics, monitoring and evaluation
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Google Data Analytics Professional Certificate program
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on data analytics challenges
-- 📫 How to reach me ...
+- 📫 How to reach me using my email (mamun_rana@hotmail.com)

 <!---
 Mamunfau/Mamunfau is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->
-More than nine years of experience in positions covering research, monitoring & Evaluation, and project management.
-A solid education in International Human Rights Law, Anthropology, and MBA.
-Expertise in MEL framework design, feminist and developmental evaluation approach, and storytelling.
-Extensive knowledge in empirical research methodologies, data collection, and analysis techniques.
-Excellent team builder and motivator with honed communication and analytical thinking skills.